dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-11-04-react-native-admob/2018-11-04-react-native-admob-en.md

 completed to set. execute RN(react native) and check the banner displayed well.

 ## Android
-introduce about how to apply on Android, when we develop Android application.
+~~introduce about how to apply on Android, when we develop Android application.~~ we decided not to use react-native-admob, so we won't add Android parts in here.

+## notice
+we decide to use react-native-firebase for Google Admob. if you want to know more informations, see [Firebase Admob]({{site.url}}/{{page.categories}}/react-native-firebase-admob/){:target="_blank"} blog post.